-In accordance with the Annual Planner, each year an assessment is undertaken to identify knowledge and skill gaps on the Trustee Board and assess whether Trustee Directors have sufficient knowledge and skills for their role.

-The approach and plan for identifying training and learning needs is set out in the Fitness and Propriety policy which is reviewed annually in accordance with the Annual Planner.
+I Key Controls Identified by the Trustee of the Atlas Master Trust Procedures performed by Crowe U.K. LLP Result of Testing 10.1 Each year an assessment is undertaken to identify knowledge and skill gaps on the Trustee Board and assess whether Trustee Directors have sufficient knowledge and skills for their role.
+We obtained and inspected meeting minutes to confirm that an assessment has been undertaken to identify knowledge and skill gaps on the Trustee Board.
+No exceptions noted 10.2 The approach and plan for identifying training and learning needs is set out in the Fitness and Propriety policy which is reviewed at least triennially.

-At each quarterly Board meeting there is a section headed 'Reflection/Training' which includes a forward review of the items and activities scheduled in the Annual Planner for the following quarter to consider any specific or general training needs.

-We obtained and inspected meeting minutes to confirm that an assessment has been undertaken to identify knowledge and skill gaps on the Trustee Board in accordance with the Annual Planner.

 We obtained and inspected the Fitness and Propriety policy to confirm that it sets out the approach and plan for identifying learning and skill gaps on the Trustee Board.
+No exceptions noted 10.3 At each quarterly Board meeting there is a section headed 'Reflection/Training' which includes a forward review of the items and activities scheduled in the Annual Planner for the following quarter to consider any specific or general training needs.
 We obtained and inspected meeting minutes to confirm that a forward review of the annual Planner is undertaken by the Trustee to consider training needs.
-No exceptions noted.
+No exceptions noted Note - as detailed in December 2021 Board meeting the Annual Planner was only agreed for Q1 2022 with the schedule of activities from Q2 2022 onwards currently being agreed in conjunction with the SEI Master Trust.
+An initial draft of the Schedule of Activities was included in the January 2022 Board meeting.